discordeno/discordeno/website/docs/getting-started.md

 ### Use individual features from Discordeno separably

-While we do provide a `@discordeno/bot` package on npm with all the feature, you might just need a subset of those.
-For this reason Discordeno is split across multiple packages which are the following:
+While we do provide a `@discordeno/bot` package on npm with all the features, you might just need a subset of those.
+For this reason, Discordeno is split across multiple packages which are the following:

 - `@discordeno/bot`: Groups all other packages and adds transformers and other functionalities on top.
-- `@discordeno/rest`: Will only provide the ratelimit features on the Discord REST Api.
+- `@discordeno/rest`: Will only provide the methods you could use to send requests to Discord REST API, and ratelimit handling feature.
 This will provide the same object as [`bot.rest`](#raw-rest-methods) when you create a `RestManager`.
-- `@discordeno/gateway`: Will only provide the gateway connection to Discord.
+- `@discordeno/gateway`: Will only provide the methods you could use to establish and manage gateway connections to Discord.
 This will provide the same object as `bot.gateway` when you create a `GatewayManager`
 - `@discordeno/utils`: Will only provide some utilities that are independent from other Discordeno features.
 - `@discordeno/types`: Will only provide the Discord & Discordeno types used in all other packages.